sstjepovic/dotfiles/README.md

 sudo pacman -S pulseaudio pavucontrol
 ```

 Pavucontrol is the current standard for managing Pulseaudio.
-It can be launched through the terminal or Rofi
+It can be launched through the console or Rofi

 ### USB support